microsoft/azure_arc/README.md

 ### Azure Arc for Kubernetes

+- Support for an Azure Kubernetes Service (AKS) deployment using ARM template
+- Support for an Azure Kubernetes Service (AKS) deployment using Terraform
 - Support for an Azure Red Hat OpenShift deployment using ARM template
 - Support for an EKS deployment using Terraform